Extendability of automorphisms of K3 surfaces: Specialization of automorphisms of K3 surfaces

-\begin{cor} (1) Let $X$ and $g$ as above.
-Assume one of the following holds.
-Then $g$ does not extend to any proper smooth model of $X$. \begin{enumerate}[(a)] \item $g \neq \id$ and $\spen(g) = \id$. \item The number of eigenvalues of $\spen(g)^*$ that are roots of $1$ is $< 22 - \rho$, where $\rho$ is the geometric Picard number of $X$. \item The above number is $\leq 22 - \rho$, and $g$ is of finite order. \end{enumerate} (2) Let $X_0$ be a K3 surface over $k$ and let $g_0 \in \Aut(X_0)$.
-Assume that the characteristic polynomial of $g_0^*$ on $H^2$ is irreducible.
-Then $g_0$ is not the restriction of any automorphism of any proper smooth model $\cX$ of any K3 surface $X$ over any $K$ (of characteristic $0$). \end{cor}
+\item Let $X_0$ be a K3 surface over $k$ and let $g_0 \in \Aut(X_0)$.
+Assume that the characteristic polynomial of $g_0^*$ on $\Het^2$ is irreducible over $\bZ$.
+Then $g_0$ is not the restriction of any automorphism of any proper smooth model $\cX$ of any K3 surface $X$ over any $K$ (of characteristic $0$). \end{enumerate} \end{cor}

-\begin{proof} (1) By the Torelli theorem, nontrivial $g$ acts nontrivially on $H^2$.
-This proves (\ref{condi:non-inj}). $\NS(X)$ and $T(X) = \NS(X)^\perp$ give $\Aut(X)$-stable subspace of $\Het^2$.
-By \cite{Huybrechts:lecturesK3}*{Corollary 3.3.4}, the eigenvalues of $g$ on $T(X)$ are all roots of $1$.
-If $g$ is of finite order, $\NS(X)$ has a nontrivial $g$-invariant element (e.g.~the sum of images under the powers of $g$ of an ample line bundle).
-This proves (\ref{condi:rootof1}) and (\ref{condi:rootof1-2}).
+\begin{proof} (1) By the Torelli theorem, nontrivial $g$ acts nontrivially on $\Het^2$.
+Hence the assertion follows from Proposition \ref{prop:criterion for non-ext}.

-(2) In characteristic $0$ the characteristic polynomial cannot be trivial since both $\NS$ and $T$ are nontrivial subspaces. \end{proof}
+(2) In characteristic $0$ the characteristic polynomial cannot be irreducible since both $\NS(X) \otimes \bQ_l \subset \Het^2$ and its orthogonal complement $T$ are nontrivial subspaces. \end{proof}

 \begin{rem} If the condition of (2) is satisfied then $X_0$ is supersingular and the characteristic polynomial is a Salem polynomial (Lemma \ref{lem:Salem}).
 We will see in Section \ref{sec:3} that such $g_0$ still may be the specialization of an automorphism in characteristic $0$. \end{rem}